sthh-hub/sthh-hub/README.md

 # 👋 Hello, I'm Sherry Tsai!
-A passionate MSCS graduate from Northeastern University, Vancouver.
+A passionate MSCS graduate from Northeastern University.

 ## 🚀 About Me